Wes Welker: 2004 season

 After the Chargers released Welker, he passed through waivers.
 Although the Chargers offered him a slot on their practice squad, Welker chose to sign with the Miami Dolphins, where he was mostly used on special teams.
 Playing against the New England Patriots on October 10, 2004, Welker became the second player in NFL history to return a kickoff and a punt, kick an extra point and a field goal, and make a tackle in a single game.
 For this performance, Welker earned AFC Special Teams Player of the Week.
 On December 20, Welker had a 71-yard punt return to set up Miami's first touchdown in a 29–28 victory over the Patriots.
-In the regular season finale against the Baltimore Ravens, he had a 95-yard kickoff return touchdown in the 30–23 loss.
+In the regular season finale against the Baltimore Ravens, he had a 95-yard return touchdown in the 30–23 loss.
 Overall, he finished the 2004 season with 61 kickoff returns for 1,415 net yards (23.20 average) and a kickoff return touchdown to go along with 43 punt returns for 464 net yards (10.79 average).

 2005 season

 During training camp at the beginning of the 2005 season, Welker was promoted to the third wide receiver spot after Chris Chambers and Marty Booker.
 He finished the 2005 season with 29 receptions for 434 yards.
-In addition, he had 43 punt returns for 390 yards, a 9.1-yard average (11th in the NFL), and 61 kickoff returns for 1,379 yards, a 22.6-yard average (20th in the NFL).
+In addition, he had 43 punt returns for 390 yards, a 9.1-yard average (11th in the NFL), and 61 kick returns for 1,379 yards, a 22.6-yard average (20th in the NFL).

 2006 season

 After rumors that he would be cut during the preseason, Welker started off being a bright spot in the struggling Dolphins' offense.
 Through five games, he netted a team-high 29 catches and team-high 299 yards.
-On October 8, 2006, he was a reliable target for back-up quarterback Joey Harrington, recording a then career-high nine catches for 77 yards in a 20–10 loss to the New England Patriots.
+On October 8, 2006, he was a reliable target for backup quarterback Joey Harrington, recording a then career-high nine catches for 77 yards in a 20–10 loss to the New England Patriots.
 For the season, he had a team-best 67 receptions for 687 yards and one touchdown.
 He returned 48 kickoffs for 1,048 yards (22.2 average) and 41 punts for 378 yards (9.2 average).